kentcdodds/old-kentcdodds.com/content/blog/learn-react-fundamentals-and-advanced-patterns/index.md

 ### Free! 🤑

 [The Beginner's course](https://egghead.io/courses/the-beginner-s-guide-to-reactjs)
-is joining the ever growing [Egghead.io](http://egghead.io/) "[Community Resources](https://egghead.io/community/resources)" which means **_it will be free forever_**!
-I'm totally amazed by Egghead and all the free stuff they sponsor.
-Thank you Egghead!!
+is joining the ever growing [egghead.io](http://egghead.io/) "[Community Resources](https://egghead.io/community/resources)" which means **_it will be free forever_**!
+I'm totally amazed by egghead and all the free stuff they sponsor.
+Thank you egghead!!

 [The Advanced course](https://egghead.io/courses/advanced-react-component-patterns)
-was free for a week but is now used to fund Egghead's community resources by converting to subscriber-only content.
-Now's the best time to get a pro account.
-Egghead very rarely does sales, but it's running one right now!
-For a limited time, you can get an Egghead subscription for 30% off. **See** [**egghead.io/gifts**](https://egghead.io/gifts) **for more information.**
+was free for a week but is now used to fund egghead's community resources by converting to subscriber-only content.
+Now's the best time to get a pro account. egghead very rarely does sales, but it's running one right now!
+For a limited time, you can get an egghead subscription for 30% off. **See** [**egghead.io/gifts**](https://egghead.io/gifts) **for more information.**

 ### Reactions